jpasierbb/5G_docker_open5gs/README.md

 ```

 where br-########1 and br-########2 are bridges created by docker and, you can check their names, for instance using ```ip a```.

+To simplify this process, there are 2 bash scripts: 5g_iptables_config.sh and 5g_iptables_clear.sh.
+The first one finds two newest created bridges in the system and modifies iptables.
+The second one clears added rules to the iptables Docker Chain.

 # Provisioning of SIM information